Mastering the Securities and Exchange Board of India’s (SEBI) New Derivatives Regulations

 1. Revising Minimum Contract Size for Index Derivatives

-SEBI has proposed a phased approach to increase the minimum contract size for index derivatives.
-Here’s how it will roll out:
+SEBI has proposed a phased increase in the minimum contract size for index derivatives:

-Phase 1: Minimum value of derivatives contract at the time of introduction: ₹15 lakhs to ₹20 lakhs
+• Phase 1: Minimum value of a derivatives contract at the time of introduction: ₹15 lakhs to ₹20 lakhs

-Phase 2: After six months: Minimum value of the derivatives contract: ₹20 lakhs to ₹30 lakhs
+• Phase 2: After six months, the minimum value increases to ₹20 lakhs to ₹30 lakhs

-This change aims to limit speculative trading by ensuring only those with sufficient capital can trade in these instruments.
+Objective: This change aims to limit speculative trading by ensuring only traders with sufficient capital participate.

 2. Weekly Options Contracts on a Single Benchmark Index

-SEBI proposes limiting weekly options contracts to a single benchmark index per exchange.
-This measure is intended to reduce the complexity and speculative trading opportunities in the derivatives market.
+• SEBI proposes restricting weekly options contracts to a single benchmark index per exchange.

 3. Upfront Collection of Option Premiums